alisnic/alisnic.github.com/_posts/2019-05-18-rails-logic-revisited.markdown

 well maybe putting logic in domain objects will work for your team, maybe not.
 Just explore and find what suits you best.

-Each team operates in an unique set of technical and non-technical circumastances, which are almost impossible to communicate via internet during technical arguments.
+Each team operates in an unique set of technical and non-technical circumstances, which are almost impossible to communicate via internet during technical arguments.
 That's due language limitations, lack of proper writing skills for all parties, silly code samples (most code is under NDA, so people use animals that inherit each other to teach OO)